Observational constraint on Dark Energy from Quantum Uncertainty: Introduction

-Based on this, to further explore the origin of dark energy density and pressure, we present the possibility that dark energy density is derived from massless scalar bosons in a vacuum.
-If the scalar boson field is the radiation field that satisfies the Bose-Einstein distribution, positive pressure would be generated, we first exclude this possibility based on the negative pressure of dark energy.
-Therefore, we can deduce the uncertainty in the position of scalar bosons based on the quantum fluctuation of space-time and the assumption that scalar bosons satisfy P-symmetry under a parity transformation, which can be used to estimate the scalar bosons and dark energy density.
+Based on this, to further explore the origin of dark energy density and pressure, We explore the theoretical possibility that dark energy density is derived from vacuum particle pairs together with the quantum fluctuation of space-time.
+We can deduce the uncertainty in the position of particle pairs based on the quantum fluctuation of space-time, which can be used to estimate the particle pairs and dark energy density.